Eden Hazard 'owes' Real Madrid fans following Chelsea defeat, says Terry Gibson

-Eden Hazard "owes" Real Madrid and the club's fans after he was seeing laughing with Chelsea players after being knocked out of the Champions League, says Spanish football expert Terry Gibson.
+Eden Hazard "owes" Real Madrid and the club's fans after he was seen laughing with Chelsea players after being knocked out of the Champions League, says Spanish football expert Terry Gibson.

 Real crashed out of the semi-final 3-1 on aggregate after losing 2-0 on the night at Stamford Bridge.